isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==

+= 1.6.2 =
+* New - Add PolyLang translation support for attribute names.
+* Fix - Check for WC_Product_Attribute object before using member functions to avoid a PHP fatal error.
+* Fix - Removed WooCommerce deprecated notices for functions that will be removed in the future:
+	* Use wc_get_product instead of get_product.
+	* Update the parameter for get_dimensions.
+* REMINDER: This plugin requires WooCommerce 3.0 or higher.

 = 1.6.1 =
 * New - This plugin now requires WooCommerce 3.0 or higher.
 * Fix - Fixed an installation error in version 1.6.